-Glucosamine, chondroitin, MSM and Boswellia may help relieve pain of arthritis caused by worn cartilage in joints -- a condition known as osteoarthritis.
+Glucosamine, chondroitin, MSM and Boswellia may help relieve the pain of arthritis caused by worn cartilage in joints -- a condition known as osteoarthritis.
+There is also growing evidence that glucosamine may reduce the risk of cardiovascular disease.
 How can you select the best joint health supplement?
 You need to take a dose that's been shown to work and use a product shown by independent tests to contain what it claims.
 While you're at it, save some money by comparing prices to get the best ingredients at the lowest cost.
 That's what ConsumerLab.com has done for you in this report.

-- Which glucosamine, chondroitin, MSM and Boswellia supplements passed or failed ConsumerLab.com's testing and review
+- Which glucosamine, chondroitin, MSM and Boswellia supplements passed or failed ConsumerLab.com's testing and review, and which among them are its Top Picks

 - What glucosamine, chondroitin, MSM and Boswellia are and what they can and cannot do for arthritis